 ‘We are overjoyed to see how many fans, both old and new, have welcomed ‘The Last of Us’ into their homes and their hearts.’

-For more on the HBO TV series adaptation of The Last of Us, you may enjoy the following:
+For further analysis and reading on the HBO adaptation of The Last of Us, you can check out the following articles: